-The distribution of costs is significantly different between the two strategies.
-In base case, where treatment coverage is relatively low, the majority of the cost is attributed to the healthcare costs.
-On the other hand, under the HCV elimination scenario, the dominant costs would be for antiviral treatments and laboratory costs.
-Screening costs, under HCV elimination strategy (irrespective of price reduction scenarios) would represent a significant share of direct costs between 2026 and 2029, due to the fact that it would become more difficult to diagnose HCV infections due to the low prevalence (Figure 3).
+The cost distribution is significantly different between the two strategies.
+In the base case, where treatment coverage is relatively low, the majority of the cost is attributed to healthcare costs.
+In contrast, under the HCV elimination scenario, the dominant costs would be for antiviral treatments and laboratory costs.
+Under the HCV elimination strategy (irrespective of price reduction scenarios), screening costs would represent a significant share of direct costs between 2026 and 2029 due to the fact that it would become more difficult to diagnose HCV infections due to the low prevalence (Figure 3).

-Annual indirect/societal costs: Concerning indirect/societal costs, the WHO strategy is expected to result in substantial savings throughout the horizon of the study, compared to base case.
-More specifically, the indirect costs of WHO strategy would be €16, €89, and €95 million lower compared to base case in 2016, 2030 and 2035, respectively.
+Annual indirect/societal costs: Concerning indirect/societal costs, the WHO strategy is expected to result in substantial savings throughout the length of the study compared to the base case.
+More specifically, the indirect costs of WHO strategy would be €16, €89, and €95 million lower compared to the base case in 2016, 2030 and 2035, respectively.
 The above results arise from the significant reduction of HCV related end-stage liver disease, as well as the subsequent aversion of disability and premature deaths (Figure 2).

 Overall annual cost (total direct and indirect costs): The annual overall cost of base case would have a slight decrease by 2035 due to the limited cost of antiviral treatment (limited available patients for treatment).
-Compared to base case, the elimination strategy would be more expensive in the first phase, but it would become less costly by 2024 and 2028 under the optimistic or the conservative price reduction scenario, respectively.
+Compared to the base case, the elimination strategy would be more expensive in the first phase, but it would become less costly by 2024 and 2028 under the optimistic or the conservative price reduction scenario, respectively.

 Cost-effectiveness

-It was estimated that to achieve elimination an investment (direct costs) of 2.12 or 2.33 billion euros should be made by 2030 under optimistic or the conservative price reduction scenario, respectively.
-It is also important that at the same time, about 1.1 billion euros would be lost (indirect costs).
-Summing up the above, the overall cumulative cost of HCV elimination would be range between 3.2 and 3.4 billion euros by 2030.
-The corresponding costs by 2035 would vary between 3.5 and 3.8 billion euros (Figure 4).
+It was estimated that to achieve elimination, an investment (direct costs) of €2.12 or 2.33 billion should be made by 2030 under the optimistic or the conservative price reduction scenario, respectively.
+It is also important that at the same time, about €1.1 billion would be lost (indirect costs).
+Summing up the above, the overall cumulative cost of HCV elimination would be range between €3.2 and 3.4 billion by 2030.
+The corresponding costs by 2035 would vary between €3.5 and 3.8 billion (Figure 4).

-The ICER computes that the cost per averted DALY by 2030 would be 10100 € and 13380 € under the optimistic or the conservative price reduction scenario, respectively.
-Similarly, the cost per averted DALYs by 2035 would be 5100 € and 8300 €.
-In all scenarios elimination strategy was always a very cost-effective strategy (Table 4).
+The ICER computes that the cost per averted DALY by 2030 would be €10,100 and €13,380 under the optimistic or the conservative price reduction scenario, respectively.
+Similarly, the cost per averted DALYs by 2035 would be €5100 and €8300.
+In all scenarios, the elimination strategy was always a very cost-effective strategy (Table 4).

-HCV elimination strategy appears to be also a cost-saving strategy as 895 million € and 560 million € would be saved by 2035 under the optimistic or the conservative price reduction scenario, respectively (Figures 2D and 4).
+The HCV elimination strategy appears to be a cost-saving strategy, as €895 million and €560 million would be saved by 2035 under the optimistic or the conservative price reduction scenario, respectively (Figures 2D and 4).

 DISCUSSION

-The analysis shows that, while overall HCV prevalence in Greece will decline, disease burden related to HCV and associated costs will continue to grow in the era of DAAs in the case of failure to diagnose and treat sufficient number of patients.
+The analysis shows that while overall HCV prevalence in Greece will decline, disease burden related to HCV and associated costs will continue to grow in the era of DAAs due to failure to diagnose and treat sufficient numbers of patients.
 Similar patterns have been observed in the IFN era[13,16,31-33].